nodejs/node/doc/api/readline.markdown

 **This does not work on Windows.**

-Emitted whenever the `in` stream receives a `^Z`, respectively known as `SIGTSTP`.
-If there is no `SIGTSTP` event listener present when the `in` stream receives a `SIGTSTP`, the program will be sent to the background.
+Emitted whenever the `input` stream receives a `^Z`, respectively known as `SIGTSTP`.
+If there is no `SIGTSTP` event listener present when the `input` stream receives a `SIGTSTP`, the program will be sent to the background.

 When the program is resumed with `fg`, the `pause` and `SIGCONT` events will be emitted.
 You can use either to resume the stream.